 Tel Afek is a Biblical city on the ancient Via Maris road, south to Acre, and its springs are the sources of the Na’aman river.

-The site is located on the ancient road of Via Maris, the major highway that connect Egypt to Syria and the north.
+The site is located on the path of the ancient road of Via Maris, the major highway that connect Egypt to Syria and the north.
 On the south side of the site is a Tel (mound), the site of a Biblical city (Afek, Afik).
 Nearby are the Afek springs, a total of 30 springs, which are the source of the Na’aman river.

 Joshua 19: 24, 30: “And the fifth lot came out for the tribe of the children of Asher… Ummah also, and Aphek, and Rehob”

 On the north side are the ruins from the Hellenistic/Roman periods, and a two-story fortified building from the Crusader period.
 A set of flour mills once operated on the lower floor of the building.

 Today the site is part of the Afek nature reserve park.

 The site is located in the plains south to Acre, and is 43M above sea level.
 The ancient Via Maris road from Acre passed at this point, and split south (through Tel Zavat) and east (towards Sepphoris and Nazareth).

 The site is a nature reserve park, and can be reached from Kiryat Bialik with an entrance on the south-west side.
 The highlights of the park include the Crusader fortress and the natural water canals and lake, which draw their waters from the year-long flowing springs of Afek, which are the sources of the Naaman river.

 Note that in Israel there are other Biblical sites with the same name: in the Sharon (Rosh Haayin) , in Jezreel valley (Gilboa area), and in the Golan (on the Syrian border, east to the sea of Galilee).

 Below is the aerial view of the area from the west side.